 Annual accessions approximately 750,000-1,000,000, or 3-4,000 items per day, 500 per hour.
 ReCAP has taken in approximately 1 million items per year since opening the first storage module.
 Early ReCAP transfers included substantial quantities of material that had been in earlier commodity offsite storage, but now, ReCAP provides the space for libraries to take in major archival collections, collect printed materials from around the globe, and ensure the preservation of the vast and diverse research collections its partner libraries continue to acquire.

-ReCAP has built capacity for 16-17 million items, and is preparing for a small expansion of its racking in Module 9 that will expand its capacity to approximately 19 million items.
+Thanks to a recent expansion of its racking in Module 9, ReCAP has increased its capacity to approximately 19 million items.
 A next phase of expansion is under review, to investigate additional freezer storage and the possibility of incorporating even high density, fully automated collections storage.